 Nip Problems in the bud with Infant Physical Therapy

-A child in the newborn to first year of life stage is bursting with energy and reaching all sorts of critical milestones.
-You may be in a frenzy to keep up with the daily changes of your infant and document them in this precious, fast-fleeting stage.
-It is a beautiful, fun time.
+Infant Physical Therapy is a consideration for a child in the newborn to the first year of life stage is bursting with energy and reaching all sorts of critical milestones.
+You may be in a frenzy to keep up with your infant’s daily changes and document them in this precious, fast-fleeting stage.
+It is a wonderful, fun time.

 You may need Infant Physical Therapy Westchester if, in the first three to six months, your infant: